Capital Concepts International

 About us

-Capital Concepts International (CCI) is an independent corporate finance advisory firm founded in 1999.
+Capital Concepts International (CCI) was founded as an independent corporate finance advisory firm in 1999.

-Capital Concepts International (CCI) was founded in 1999 by Jennifer Maag, who left Corporate Finance at a Big Four advisory firm in Switzerland to build a more client-focused Mergers & Aquisitions boutique.
-She believed that clients with mid-sized M&A transactions (up to USD 500 million) deserved more tailored, consistent and personal advisory.
+Capital Concepts International (CCI) was founded in 1999 by Jennifer Maag, whose vision was to build a client-focused Mergers & Aquisitions boutique in Switzerland.
+She believed that clients with M&A transactions up to USD 500 million deserved more tailored, consistent and personal advisory.

-Inspired by the more agile M&A boutiques she'd experienced in Anglo-Saxon markets, Jennifer took a leap of faith.
-She left the Big Four world to found CCI at a time when M&A boutiques were almost unheard of in Switzerland.
+Seeing a gap in the market for high-quality, relationship-driven M&A services, Jennifer took a leap of faith.
+She founded CCI at a time when M&A boutiques were rare in contintental Europe.
 Jennifer built CCI on three core principles:

 -